-More dog owners are increasingly detecting anxiety in their dogs when they are left alone, especially after being home together for a lengthy period.
+More dog owners are increasingly detecting anxiety in dogs when they are left alone, especially after being home together for a lengthy period.

 Separation anxiety is one of the most frequent types of anxiety in dogs, particularly in breeds that are often used as greyhounds and prefer to have their pack together.
 Dogs that have experienced trauma or who have been abandoned in the past (as is typical with many rescue dogs) are likewise more prone to abandonment anxiety.